sensorium/Mozzi/Readme_Mozzi_2_0.md

  Other removed stuff:
  - pauseMozzi() - was still declared but not defined -> not usable, anyway
  - unpauseMozzi() - was still declared but not defined -> not usable, anyway
+ - Teensy3/4: channel2sc1a -> thought to be unused, removed
+ - Teensy2: adc_mapping -> hidden away; use adcPinToChannelNum(), as on all other platforms, instead

 Documentation bits that still need to find a new home (many other bits were moved around, many, many duplicates merged into a common place, and seom obsoleted bits discarded):